Gitsithu/E_W_S_D/readme.md

 And you should write "composer update" in your cmd.

-Then you need to creat database by name which must equal to database name in .env file.
+Then you need to creat database by name which must equal to database name (E_W_S_D) in .env file.

 Next, you must type the following command
 1."php artisan config:clear"